Chamodya-ka/SinGeo/README.md

 # SinGeo
 The official implementation of "SinGeo: Unlock Single Model’s Potential for Robust Cross-View Geo-Localization", accepted at CVPR 2026 as Highlight!
-You can access the papaer [Here](https://arxiv.org/abs/2603.09377)
+You can access the paper [Here](https://arxiv.org/abs/2603.09377)

 ## Introduction